 - own a cottage with a limited amount of A/C or no A/C system

 Try these seven home cooling ideas to increase your comfort level when it heats up.

 1. Cover the windows

 Allowing natural light in during the day is nice.
-Unfortunately, on a hot and sunny day a room in direct sunlight heat up quickly on hot and sunny days.
+Unfortunately, rooms in direct sunlight heat up quickly on hot and sunny days.

 Research from the U.S. Department of Energy estimates that 76% of sunlight that hits standard double-pane windows becomes heat when it enters a home.

 West-facing and south-facing windows bear the brunt of the sun’s heat from late in the morning until the early evening.
 That heat also gets retained by most items in a room that are exposed to sunlight, including carpets, rugs, furniture, and clutter.

 Keeping windows that directly face the sun covered during a portion of the day is the easiest and most cost-effective way to keep your home’s inside cooler.

 Using external shutters or another type of exterior window covering will be most effective at keeping the sunlight out.
 For interior decorative room cooling options, use insulating curtains, thick drapes, thermal shades, infrared heat reduction window film, or solar screens.

 You could also bolster your efforts to limit the amount of direct sunlight entering your home by creating more exterior shade with an awning or exterior foliage.